GTAmodding/gta3script-specs/SPECIFICATION.md

                     ({and_conditional_stmt} | {or_conditional_stmt})
 ```

+**Semantics**

-In case of a single conditional, the list boolean result is the same as its conditional statement.
+The compare flag of a conditional statement is the same as the primary statement it enbodies.

-In case of multiple conditionals, all statements are executed and the boolean result of the list is:

- + If `AND` was used and all conditional statements give a true boolean result, the list boolean result is true.
+The compare flag is negated by prepending the statement by a `NOT`.

+A conditional list is either a conditional statement or a combination of these by the use of either `AND` or `OR` tokens.

+The compare flag is set to true if the compare flag of all conditional statements in a `AND` list holds true.

- + If `OR` was used and at least one conditional statement gives a true boolean result, the list boolean result is true.
+The compare flag is set to true if the compare flag of at least one conditional statement in a `OR` list holds true.

- + In any other case, the boolean result is false.
+In any other case, the compare flag is set to false.

+There is no short-circuit evaluation.
+All conditional statements in a conditional list are executed.
+They are also executed in order.

+### Selection Statements

+Selection statements selects statements to execute from a set of statements depending on a list of conditions.

 #### IF Statement

-An IF statement is an `IF` command followed by a list of statements to be executed in case its boolean result is true.
-The statements are executed until a matching `ELSE` or `ENDIF` command are found.

-If a matching `ELSE` exists and the `IF` boolean result is false, all statements from the `ELSE` until the matching `ENDIF` are executed.

-The boolean result of an `IF` command is the same as the conditional list it holds.

 ```
 command_if := 'IF' whitespaces conditional_list